|≤ x ≤||with|

 (February 1, 2017) When a link includes initial-value points, the last of these points shows up in the input boxes.

-TODO: Display the initial point for each curve.
+TODO: Improve support for mobile devices, iPads, etc. Display the initial point for each curve.
 For non-autonomous systems, allow user to select the value of t for which the direction field is displayed.
 Add more methods, including one or more adaptive methods which adjust the size of h.